EBART: Future

+While not fully planned or funded as of 2018, proposals have been advanced to extend the eBART line to Oakley, Byron, or the Brentwood Transit Center in Brentwood.
+During the planning phase for Antioch station, it was noted that any potential extension along the median of SR 4 is feasible only to Balfour Road in Brentwood without further widening of the freeway; by acquiring a right-of-way adjacent to the Mococo Line, service could be extended to Laurel Road in Brentwood.

+In 2017, the San Joaquin Regional Rail Commission indicated that eBART could be extended to Tracy, where it would connect with the Altamont Corridor Express and the proposed Valley Link line.
+An extension to Tracy is possible only if rights to share the Mococo Line right-of-way are acquired from UPRR.
+This would create a transit loop connecting the current eastern termini of the BART Yellow (Pittsburg/Bay Point) and Blue (Dublin/Pleasanton) lines.

 Stations

 All eBART stations are in Contra Costa County.

 Rolling stock

 Trains servicing the line include eight Stadler GTW coupled pairs.
 The first were delivered in June 2016, and the agency has two options to procure six more sets.
-The Stadler GTW trains are diesel multiple units with 2/6 articulated power units, and are based on models previously used in Austin (Capital MetroRail), Denton (A-train), and New Jersey (River Line).
+The Stadler GTW trains are diesel multiple units with 2/6 articulated power units, and are based on models previously used in Austin (CapMetro Rail), Denton (A-train), and New Jersey (River Line).